mechaftp/MechaFTP/README.md

 # MechaFTP

-Secure Java FTP client created for Agile and Open Source Software at Portland State University
+MechaFTP is a portable command-line Java FTP client created for Agile and Open Source Software at Portland State University.
+It's a

 Copyright © 2020 Will Huiras, Evan Kent, David Kim, Yan Li, Deep Patel, Scott Rubey